machaao/machaao-samples/index.rst

 Even, if you were to look to WhatsApp as an alternative, there is a marketing spend associated with promoting the phone number.

-Such marketing spend numbers are generally not in the reach of independent developers / small business who are looking to build deeply personalized chat bots.
+Such marketing spend numbers are generally not in the reach of independent developers or small businesses who are looking to build deeply personalized chat bots.

 Why MessengerX.io?
 =============================================================================
 With our unique learnings in the conversational space from processing over 2.5B+ messages from end consumer in addition millions of active devices in our collective app ecosystem, we intend to bridge the gap between good chatbot developers and end users.

-As Darren Yau - Our lead chatbot developer puts it aptly, “If you already have a Facebook Messenger based chatbot you can seamlessly launch and expose your bot on millions of android devices within days if not hours!”

-The APIs have been made available for FREE to developers looking to build and monetize deeply personalized chatbots or as we fondly call them - “Messaging Apps”

 How does it Work?
 -----------------------------------------------------------------------------